soundasleep/openclerk/INSTALL.md

            DirectoryIndex index.html index.php default.html default.php
            AllowOverride All
            Allow from All
-           ErrorDocument /404.php
+           ErrorDocument 404 /404.php
         </Directory>

 5. Create a new MySQL database and new MySQL user:

         CREATE DATABASE openclerk;
-        GRANT ALL ON openclerk.* to 'openclerk'@'localhost' IDENTIFIED BY 'password';
+        GRANT ALL ON openclerk.* to 'openclerk'@'localhost' IDENTIFIED BY '{password}';

-6. Initialise the database:
+Change {password} to anything you want.
+Keep this for the next step.

+        FLUSH PRIVILEGES

+6. Edit `inc/config.php` as necessary, or create a `config/config.php` to overwrite these default configuration options.
+Don't forget to set `database_password` in `./inc/config.php` to the same value you set it in the new MySQL database.

+7. Build through Grunt:

+        sudo grunt deploy

+7. Or, if you are building through Jenkins, use these commands:

+        npm install
+        composer install
+        mysql -u root --password=password < config/reset_clerk_database.sql
         php -f core/install.php

-7. Edit `inc/config.php` as necessary, or create a `config/config.php` to overwrite these default configuration options.
+        grunt test                  # JUnit output is in tests/report.xml

 8. Set up cron jobs to execute the `batch/batch_*.php` scripts as necessary.
 Set 'automated_key' to a secure value, and use this as the first parameter